pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/cloud-templates.md

 ---
-title: Pulumi vs. to AWS CloudFormation and Other Templates
+title: Pulumi vs. AWS CloudFormation and Other Templates
 meta_desc: This page gives an overview of the major differences between Pulumi and Cloud Templates such as AWS CloudFormation.
 linktitle: Cloud Templates
 menu: